peterjuma/noteAppJS/README.md

 # About NoteApp

-NoteApp is a server-less, lightweight and easy-to-use note-taking app that uses GitHub flavoured Markdown syntax for styling all forms of writing.
-NoteApp uses an in-browser database called [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to store data inside a user's browser.
+NoteApp is a server-less, lightweight and easy-to-use note-taking web app that uses GitHub flavoured Markdown syntax for styling all forms of writing.
+NoteApp uses an in-browser database called [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to store data.

 Features
 ------------